If you can't get to Louisiana fast enough, make these authentic Natchitoches Meat Pies in your own kitchen- baked or fried!

-When developing this recipe, I consulted the owner of Lasyone's, the famous Natchitoches meat pie company and restaurant, and they confirmed that my Grandmother's recipe was true to the original.
+When developing this recipe, I consulted the owner of Lasyone’s, the famous meat-pie restaurant in Natchitoches, Louisiana and they confirmed that my Grandmother’s recipe was true to the original.

 The town of Natchitoches is the original French colony, the oldest Parish in the Louisiana Purchase, home to the famous Natchitoches Hand Pies, and where the Southern classic movie "Steel Magnolias" was filmed!